joonarafael/visualpathfinder/documentation/implementation_document.md

 During the scanning of a suitable jump point for the parent node, all tiles greyed out can be discarded.
 We can safely do this based on the known facts of **tile maps**, where no better path to the target can be found that runs through those grey tiles.

 This makes the straight direction jump really straightforward.
-Diagonal jumps, on the other hand, require quick scans in two cardinal directions before advancing further.
+Diagonal jumps, on the other hand, require quick scans in two cardinal directions (north & east in the picture) before advancing further.

 **_Forced Neighbors and Jump Point Creation Logic_**